 In addition to continuing to cut great Soul and R&B on artists like Wilson Pickett, Joe Tex and Bobby Womack, over the course of the next five years American became known as the Home of the Hits, as over 120 chart records were cut there.
 From The Box Tops to Dusty Springfield, Neil Diamond to Elvis, Moman was delivering the goods, and Reggie’s guitar (or sitar) rang out on every hit.

 American closed its doors in 1972, after Chips decided to move his operation to Atlanta.
 Reggie hung in there with him for a while, but nothing much was happening.
-Moving on to Nashville, he called his friend from Muscle Shoals, Norbert Putnam, who had opened his own studio, Quadraphonic.
-Putnam told him there was plenty of work to be had, and got him together with producer Mentor Williams.
+Moving on to Nashville, he called his friend from Muscle Shoals, David Briggs, who had opened his own studio, Quadraphonic.
+Briggs told him there was plenty of work to be had, and got him together with producer Mentor Williams.
 The resulting absolute classic, Drift Away by Dobie Gray, soared straight into the top five and put Reggie ‘on the map’ on Music Row.

 Reggie’s ethereal guitar licks soon had him working all over town, often cutting three sessions a day.
 By 1975, his old friend Chips Moman had made the move to Nashville as well, and re-opened his American Studio there.
-Reuniting B.J.
-Thomas with Reggie and the band he had recorded his hits with in Memphis, Chips produced a song he had written for him and took it straight to Number One, (Hey Won't You Play) Another Somebody Done Somebody Wrong Song, which would win The Grammy for Country Song of the Year.
+His first order of business was to reunite B.J.
+Thomas with Reggie and the band he had recorded his hits with in Memphis.
+The resulting LP (aptly titled ‘Reunion’) went straight into the top ten on the Billboard Country charts, and included the smash hit that would win The Grammy for Country Song of the Year.